Manufacturing & Processing Investment Tax Credit Saskatchewan

 grant_single_labels|admissibility

-• Corporations must be engaged in manufacturing and processing activities.
+- The applicant must be a manufacturing and processing corporation.

 grant_eligibility_criteria|who_can_apply